Pronounced: da braf e nib

 Possible Side Effects

 There are a number of things you can do to manage the side effects of dabrafenib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects or important of dabrafenib when used alone include:
+Some of the most common side effects or important of dabrafenib when used alone include:

 Fever can be a serious side effect of this medication.
-If you develop a fever of 101 or greater, call your healthcare team right away and before taking the next dose of medication.
+If you develop a fever of 101 or greater, call your oncology care team right away and before taking the next dose of medication.

 This medication can also cause a reaction on the palms of the hands and soles of the feet that causes the skin to darken, become thickened, red, swollen or tender.
-Report these symptoms to your care provider.
-This too can be treated with topical medications that your care provider can recommend or prescribe.
+Report these symptoms to your oncology care team.
+This can also be treated with topical medications that your oncology care team can recommend or prescribe.

 Loss or Thinning of Scalp and Body Hair (Alopecia)